magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 The Fountain of Wisdom
 ======================

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Sense Contact – The Fountain of Wisdom*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Sense Contact – The Fountain of Wisdom*’</p>

-\<span class="dropcaps-first"\>A\</span\>\<span
+<span class="dropcaps-first" markdown="1">A</span><span
-class="dropcaps-words"\>ll of us\</span\> have made up our minds to become and in the Buddhist Dispensation in order to find peace.
+class="dropcaps-words" markdown="1">ll of us</span>&nbsp; have made
+up our minds to become bhikkhus and sāmaṇeras in the Buddhist Dispensation in order to find peace.
 Now what is true peace?
 True peace, the Buddha said, is not very far away, it lies right here within us, but we tend to continually overlook it.
 People have their ideas about finding peace but still tend to experience confusion and agitation, they still tend to be unsure and haven’t yet found fulfilment in their practice.
 They haven’t yet reached the goal.
 It’s as if we have left our home to travel to many different places.
 Whether we get into a car or board a boat, no matter where we go, we still haven’t reached our home.
 As long as we still haven’t reached home we don’t feel content, we still have some unfinished business to take care of.
 This is because our journey is not yet finished, we haven’t reached our destination.
 We travel all over the place in search of liberation.

 All of you bhikkhus and sāmaṇeras here want peace, every one of you.
 Even myself, when I was younger, searched all over for peace.
 Wherever I